COMMUNITY ENGAGEMENT

 KAN-WIN ENGAGES IN ADVOCACY EFFORTS, INCLUDING:

-KAN-WIN engages in “comfort women” advocacy through political education, art, and coalition building.
-We know that to truly create conditions for a world free of oppression, we must shift from our current culture of silencing and distrust of survivors.
+• KAN-WIN engages in “comfort women” advocacy through education, art, and coalition building.
+We know that to truly create conditions for a world free of exploitation, we must shift from our current culture of silencing and distrust of survivors.
 At the same time, multiple systems of power uphold this culture to be the dominant response to survivorship and violence.
-Examples of these interlocking powers include cis-heterosexism, ageism, ethno-nationalism, colonialism, and militarism.
-Notably, not one of our communities is free toLearn more ignore or overcome these forces alone.
-When “comfort women” survivors fight for their justice, they are challenging each one of these systems.
+When “comfort women” survivors fight for their justice, they are building a future free of violence for all.
 Their fight then is our fight.

 INFORMATION + RESEARCH DEVELOPMENT